 We cannot really say whether a sapphire or ruby is better for creating a jewel bearing in a watch.
 Whether sapphires or rubies are used the smoothness of movement solely depends on the level of sophistication and design of the internal parts of a particular watch.

 Generally speaking, ruby is the most preferred stone used in a watch, as can be seen in most of the watches that are available in the market today.

 So, the question of rubies, emeralds or sapphires the better choice for watches really boils down to the purpose for which they are to be used.

-A sapphire maybe better in place of a ruby for a particular design of watch.
+A sapphire maybe better in place of ruby for a particular watch design.